Portf-io/portf-coding-challenge-3/README.md

    - Use the "Actual/365" day count convention for all interest calculations
      - This means using the actual number of days in the interest period divided by 365 days
      - For leap years, still use 365 as the denominator (not 366)
-   - Implement the following interest calculation methods:
+   - Implement simple interest calculation
-     - Simple interest
-     - Compound interest based on the accrual frequency
    - Handle edge cases such as:
      - Partial periods
      - Leap years